ysharplanguage/FastJsonParser/README.md

     (string script, Book value, string context) => (object)(value.title == "The Lord of the Rings")

-Notice how the delegate's static return type is System.Object (and not System.Boolean), for uniformity with even more general member selection expression, used as an [alternative to explicit names or indices](http://goessner.net/articles/JsonPath/#e2).
+Notice how the delegate's static return type is System.Object (and not System.Boolean), for uniformity with the more general member selector expression, as used as an [alternative to explicit names or indices](http://goessner.net/articles/JsonPath/#e2).

 More JSONPath usage examples can be found [here](https://github.com/ysharplanguage/FastJsonParser/blob/master/JsonTest/ParserTests.cs#L333).